 - More fat = More flavor and moisture.

-Here's an amazing article called "Which Cocoa Powder Should You Buy", by Cooks Illustrated, which explains in detail what are the biggest differences between the 2 types of cocoa powder, and when to use each one.
+Here's an amazing article called "Which Cocoa Powder Should You Buy", by Cooks Illustrated, which explains in detail what are the biggest differences between the 2 types of cocoa powder and when to use each one.

-Properly cream the butter
+How to properly cream the butter

 The process of creaming butter and sugar together creates microbeads of air in the dough; this helps sugar and butter to melt slower and slightly raise the dough, resulting in soft and thick cookies instead of flat ones.

-To properly cream butter and sugar, the butter needs to be at around 67ºF (19ºC).
-You can achieve this temperature by leaving the butter outside of the fridge for about an hour or so or beating it for a longer time.
+To properly cream butter and sugar, the butter must be at around 67ºF (19ºC).
+You can achieve this temperature by leaving the butter outside the fridge for about an hour or so or beating it for a longer time.
 The cold butter beaten with sugar will eventually raise its temperature (because of the heat created by the friction), becoming light and fluffy.
 It just takes longer for it to happen this way.

 In the article "Cold vs Softened Butter for Creaming" by Cooks Illustrated, you can find more details about this subject.

-Lightly press them
+Lightly press the dough

 These cookies don't spread much, so it's good to lightly press them once rolled and placed on the cookie sheet.